 - Labs: 10 labs x 1 points per lab = 10 points.
-Attend 10 labs for full credit.

-- Homeworks: 3 homeworks x 10 points per homework = 30 points.
+Attend 10 labs for full credit. - Homeworks: 3 homeworks x 10 points per homework = 30 points.
 Homeworks are assigned on Monday in class, and due before class, at 10am on a Monday.
 Homeworks must be submitted on time.
 If a homework is submitted late, the student will receive no credit.
 Each student can make use of 2 additional days for late homework submission.
 If a late day is used, it is used in full.
-That is, if a student submits a homework 2 hours late, this counts as a full day.

-- Project: 30 points.

-- Final exam: 25 points.
+That is, if a student submits homework 2 hours late, this counts as a full day. - Project: 30 points. - Final exam: 30 points.

-- Attendance and participation: 5 points.